 If you are new to WordPress and don’t know how to install the plugin, you can take the reference from How to install a new plugin in WordPress website?

 Step 2: About Page

-The 1st page you will land after clicking on Total GDPR section is about page.
-It consists of some of GDPR related FAQ along with its answers.
+The 1st page you will land after clicking on the Total GDPR section is the about page.
+It consists of some of the GDPR-related FAQs along with their answers.
 You can read it to make yourself more clear about the GDPR law.

 Step 3: Cookie Templates

-After clicking the button, you will land to Add New Info page.
-Give the cookie title, title text, general text, and configuration text as per for preference.
+After clicking the button, you will land on to Add New Info page.
+Give the cookie title, title text, general text, and configuration text as per preference.

 Then, select the layout and template for your cookie notice from the 3 pre-designed layouts and 30+ readymade templates provided by the plugin.
 Also, configure the position where you want your cookie notification to be displayed.

 After that, configure the extra configuration setting of your cookie info.